 Making a milk foot bath with one cup dry milk and 1 cup Epsom salts will sooth sore feet while softening rough skin.
 And for a really luxurious home spa treatment add 3 cups of dry milk to a warm bath and add a few drops of your favorite essential oil.

 Also it is important to keep in mind that any time you change your skin care routine you may initially break out.
 I was rather upset when I noticed some acne after doing a few milk facials but it didn’t last long.
-I have been doing the milk plus green tea facial for about a month now and have noticed the fine lines that were around my eyes are far less noticeable.
 With skin care the best approach is to think about what your goals are (reduce wrinkles, get rid of acne, etc.), come up with a routine that will target those goals and stick to it for at least a month to see if it’s getting the results you want.

 I stopped drinking cows milk for 4 months now and my skin has cleared up so much!